 The larvae prefer soft sediment substrates in clear streams; parasitic phase is found in cool-water lakes.

 Lampreys attack and are parasite feeders on other fish, often resulting in the death of the fish.
 Partially responsible for collapse of commercial fisheries in the Great Lakes during 1940s-1950s.
 Decline of large native fish including, several ciscoes Coregonus spp., lake trout Salvelinus namaycush, and walleye Stizostedion vitreum.
-Partially responsible for the extinctions of 3 native species to the Great Lakes, longjaw cisco Coregonus alpenae, the deepwater cisco C. johannae, and the blackfin cisco C. nigripinnis.
+Partially responsible for the extinctions of 3 native species to the Great Lakes, longjaw cisco Coregonus alpenae, deepwater cisco C. johannae, and blackfin cisco C. nigripinnis.
 Because lamprey predation had reduced the number of large predators, the introduction of alewife (Alosa pseudoharengus) in the 1940's resulted in an explosion of the alewife population with serious consequences on distributions and abundances of native fish.
 Lamprey also prey on introduced salmon that are valued by anglers in the Great Lakes.

 Used for human food consumption as a delicacy in parts of Europe.